-During one of my trips to Macedonia, I was looking for easy day trips from Skopje.
+During one of my trips to North Macedonia, I was looking for easy day trips from Skopje.
 One of the nearby bigger cities was Tetovo but the pictures I found online weren’t very inviting, it looked like yet another random Balkan city.

 I knew that there is a painted mosque but since I’ve seen plenty of mosques in my life I’ve thought it will be nothing special.
 I was almost sure I will skip Tetovo.

 But then I ended up with a spare day in Skopje.
 I adore the city for its quirkiness but I figured this is a great opportunity to visit Tetovo.
 It is so close to Skopje and with frequent connections so I’ve decided to give it a try.

 And I enjoyed visiting Tetovo a lot, it’s now pretty high on my list of the best places to visit in North Macedonia.